 - 600+ Credit Score for Equipment Financing

 If your business needs to make big purchases like equipment, machinery, automobiles, applying for equipment financing is the most suitable option.
 Equipment financing is a collateralized funding, where lenders can seize and sell your equipment in case you default on the loan.

 If you’re looking for less stringent lending requirements, you can get extended equipment loans since they’re guaranteed collateral for lenders.
 In order to qualify for equipment financing, you need to have a credit score of at least 600.
 The loan terms will depend upon the type of equipment you’re financing—its life, the type of industry, and its general use.

 - 550+ Credit Score for Short-Term Loans

-Short-term loans are great financing option for borrowers in need of quick funding.
+Short-term loans are great financing options for borrowers in need of quick funding.
 With short-term loans, you can secure funding up to $250,000, and repayment terms ranging up to 18 months.
-Another major benefit of short-term loans is that they pose relatively low risk to the lender as compare to other forms of financing.
+Another major benefit of short-term loans is that they pose a relatively low risk to the lender as compared to other forms of financing.